Fracking on Public Lands

 - It pollutes the air, causing health risks for visitors and residents as well as decreased visibility in the parks.

-- It hurts tourism in towns whose economies often depend on it.
+- It hurts tourism in nearby towns whose economies depend on it.

 To make matters worse, reports have shown that existing fracking wells on public lands aren’t being adequately inspected, creating even more potential for disastrous accidents.
 Learn more about the effects of fracking on specific parks.